BlackBlockOfficial/Black-Block-Contract/README.md

 <code>The sales amount will be = (100,000 WMATIC tokens * 35 / 100) = 35,000 WMATIC tokens.</code>

 <strong>Conclusion</strong><br>
-The resulting tokens will be sold via the internal swap mechanism implemented by Gelato

-Technically, what happens is that the system limits excessive price changes, whether upwards or downwards.
+The resulting tokens will be sold via the internal swap mechanism automated by Gelato Technically, what happens is that the system limits excessive price changes, whether upwards or downwards.

-In conclusion, with each purchase of 2Bs on Uniswap, the price tends to rise.
-Immediately after, BlockLiquidity aims to reduce the price slightly.
-With each sale of 2Bs on Uniswap, the price tends to fall, and BlockLiquidity aims to increase it using the explained mechanism.
+In conclusion, with each purchase of 2Bs on Uniswap, the price tends to rise, immediately after, BlockLiquidity aims to reduce the price slightly.
+With each sale of 2Bs on Uniswap, the price tends to fall, and BlockLiquidity aims to increase it using the explained mechanism

 <strong>SWAP FUNCTION</strong>